Kylescottw/pulse-api/README.md

 An email and sms notification system

+### Preflight

+The application will check for Env variables before booting up.
+The .env-example is used as a reference, please keep this up to date.

 ### Start Local Instance

 Start up a local instance of the application, using docker build + serve